smallrye/smallrye-llm/examples/quarkus-car-booking/README.md

 ## Technical context

-The project has been developped and tested with:
+The project has been developed and tested with:

 * Java 22 (Temurin OpenJDK distro)
 * Helidon 4.0.7